“Hip Openers” in Yoga? Please, Let’s Stop the Madness.

 Diagnosis of hip labral injuries (HLI) have vastly increased over the last 10 years, perhaps making HLI the newest orthopaedic diagnosis of the 21st century.
 This discovery also makes surgical and conservative management of HLI uncharted territory.
 Conservative therapy includes nonsurgical and post-surgical rehabilitation, and since the average time from injury to diagnosis is 2.5 years, there are many people with hip, pelvic, back, or sacroiliac joint pain that have undiagnosed hip labral tears.
 All of this means that yoga practice must evolve to better suit (and preserve) the hip joint.

-No More “Hip Openers” Please
+No More “Hip Openers”in Yoga, please

 I should make myself quite clear, however.
 I am not out to demonize yoga or fear-monger the practice of yoga or how it may wreck a person’s body (to use recently controversial language).